Suomi KP/-31: Design

 The Suomi KP/-31 incorporated a few new design features.
 It had a quick-detachable barrel system and an arrangement whereby the spring was mounted inside the bolt in order to make the gun shorter.

 The Carl Gustav 50-round quad-column "casket" box magazine was lighter and more reliable than the original Lahti 40-round "ranger" drum magazine.
 Similar applications were used on the Argentinian Hafdasa C-4 and Italian SITES Spectre M4 submachine guns.
-The Russian company PUFgun makes a 5.45x39mm 60-round AK-74-compatible all-polymer coffin magazine that was based on an abandoned Izhmash prototype.
+The Russian company PUFgun makes a 5.45×39mm 60-round AK-74-compatible all-polymer coffin magazine that was based on an abandoned Izhmash prototype.

-The 70-round 9x19mm Parabellum drum magazine by Koskinen was illegally copied in the Soviet Union for the 71-round 7.62×25mm Tokarev version for the 1934 PPD-40 and was likewise used on the PPSh-41 and PPS-43.